 - Strategies for Behavioral Health Organizations to Promote New Health Insurance Opportunities in American Indian and Alaska Native Communities – 2014

 - To Live to See the Great Day That Dawns: Preventing Suicide by American Indian and Alaska Native Youth and Young Adults – 2010

 - The National Indian Child Welfare Association promotes culturally appropriate practices for addressing the well-being of American Indian children and families.

-- SAMHSA’s National Registry of Evidence-based Programs and Practices includes mental health and substance abuse interventions related to American Indians and Alaska Natives.
+- SAMHSA’s Evidence-Based Practices Resource Center includes mental health and substance abuse interventions related to American Indians and Alaska Natives.

 - American Indian and Alaska Native Populations at the Centers for Disease Control and Prevention